TheTaylorLee/TheTaylorLee/README.md

 </p>

 ### PSPortable
-I have bundled a PowerShell packages in the [PSPortable](https://github.com/TheTaylorLee/PSPortable) repository.
+I have bundled PowerShell packages in the [PSPortable](https://github.com/TheTaylorLee/PSPortable) repository.
 This presents a portable PowerShell 7 package with multiple included modules.
 It can be downloaded using a single command and used right away.
 The idea behind this is you can maintain the same PowerShell environment across many servers with change tracking.

 <!--
 https://github.com/anuraghazra/github-readme-stats